SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 {{/each}}
 ```

-The resulting DOM form the loop above will look like this:
+The resulting DOM from the loop above will look like this:

 ```html
 <div class="item-wrapper"><slot name="items-1"></slot></div>